Alejandro-Fuste/NodeJS_README/develop/README.md

 ## Description

-This application generates a random password based on user-selected criteria.
-The app will run in the browser and feature dynamically updated HTML and CSS powered by Javascript.
-It also features a clean and polished user responsive interface.
+test1

 ## User Story

 ```

-AS A employee with access to sensitive data
+AS A test2

-I WANT to randomly generate a password that meets certain criteria
+I WANT test3

-SO THAT I can create a strong password that provides greater security
+SO THAT I test4

 ```